Prague Poles: South pole of Prague

 The South pole of Prague lies on the border of Zbraslav and Zvole, about 200 meters from the outskirts of Vrané nad Vltavou.
 The point is located in the floodplain on the right bank of the Vltava River between the A2 cycle path and the road connecting Vrané nad Vltavou and Jarov.
 Place is publicly accessible.
-Place is marked with a concrete column with a description.
+Place is marked by a concrete column with a description.